sndnshr/LFVolFcs/README.md

 ![val1](docs/Images/val1.gif)![](docs/Images/order.gif)

-[SSIM](https://en.wikipedia.org/wiki/Structural_similarity) values of the volumetric refocused images obtained using the proposed sparse filter, with respect to those of the nonsparse filter, are also given below.
+[SSIM](https://en.wikipedia.org/wiki/Structural_similarity) values of the volumetric refocused images obtained using the proposed ***sparse filter***, with respect to those obtained using the nonsparse filter, are also given below.

 | Light field | Sparse filter | Nonsparse filter | SSIM |
 | --- | --- | --- | --- |